vmware/chap/USERGUIDE.md

 A **pattern** is a way of narrowing the type of an allocation based on the contents of that allocation or based on incoming or outgoing edges from that allocation.
 A pattern can be used anywhere a signature can be used, but with a "%" preceding the pattern.

 #### Patterns Related to C++ Containers

-* LongString - dynamically allocated memory for SSO std::string (for C++11 ABI or later) with >= 16 characters
-* COWStringBody - COW std::string bodies (for ABI prior to C++11)
-* VectorBody - dynamically allocated memory for std::vector
+##### %LongString
+An allocation matches the %LongString pattern in the case that the C++11 ABI or later is used and the allocation is used to store the c-string for an std::string that requires 16 or more characters.

+All references from that allocation are considered to be [tainted](#tainted-references).

+If the corresponding std::string is in an allocation, as opposed to statically allocated or on the stack, the reference from the allocation containing the std::string to the allocation containing the %LongString is [favored](#favored-references).

+##### %COWStringBody
+An allocation matches the %COWStringBody pattern in the case that an ABI prior to C++11 is used and strings are copy-on-write and the given allocation is used to store the reference counted string body.

+All references from that allocation are considered to be [tainted](#tainted-references).

+Any reference from an allocation to the start of the c-string in the allocation is [favored](#favored-references).

+##### %VectorBody
+An allocation matches the %VectorBody in the case that it is apparently used to store the contents of an std::vector.
+This pattern is considered to be somewhat weak in that it depends primarily on looking elsewhere in memory for things that look like std::vector, rather than the contents of the allocation itself, but it is provided because use of std::vector is rather common.

+Any references from a %Vector body that occur only outside the part of that allocation that is considered, based on the pointers in the std::vector, to be in use, are considered to be [tainted](#tainted-references).

+If the corresponding std::vector is in an allocation, the reference from the allocation containing the std::vector to the %VectorBody is [favored](#favored-references).

+##### %ListNode
-* ListNode - one node in a doubly linked list, as would be used for std::list, with the next and prev link fields at the start of the allocation
+An allocation matches the %ListNode pattern if it appears to be in a doubly linked list, with the link fields at the start of the allocation, that looks like it could be used for an std::list.

+If it appears that the std::list is in an allocation, the link from the allocation with the std::list to the first %ListNode in the list is [favored](#favored-references) as are any references from a %ListNode to the next %ListNode in the list.

+##### %UnorderedMapOrSetBuckets
-* UnorderedMapOrSetBuckets - the buckets array for an unordered map or unordered set
+An allocation matches the %UnorderedMapOrSetBuckets pattern if it appears to contain the buckets array for an std::unordered_map or std::unordered_set.

-* UnorderedMapOrSetNode - a single entry in an unordered map or unordered set
-* MapOrSetNode - a single entry in a map or set
+If the corresponding std::unordered_map or std::unordered_set is in an allocation, the reference from the allocation containing the unordered_map or unordered_set to the %UnorderedMapOrSetBuckets is [favored](#favored-references).

+##### %UnorderedMapOrSetNode
+An allocation matches the %UnorderedMapOrSetNode pattern if it appears to be used to store one entry for an std::unordered_map or std::unordered_set.

+If the corresponding std::unordered_map or std::unordered_set is in an allocation, the reference from the allocation containing the unordered_map or unordered_set to the first %UnorderedMapOrSetNode in the underlying singly-linked list is [favored](#favored-references) as is the reference from any %UnorderedMapOrSetNode to the successor in that underlying list.

+##### %MapOrSetNode

+An allocation matches the %MapOrSetNode pattern if it appears to be used to store one entry for an std::map or std::set.

+If the corresponding std::map or std::set is in an allocation, the reference from the allocation containing the map or set to the allocation containing the root %MapOrSetNode is [favored](#favored-references) as is any reference from a %MapOrSetNode to its left child or right child.

+##### %DequeMap
-* DequeMap - the outer structure used for an std::deque (or for an std::queue that doesn't explicitly specify the underlying container and so uses a deque) which points to the blocks
+An allocation matches the %DequeMap pattern if it appears to be used to store the outer object used for an std::deque (or an std::queue that doesn't explicitly specify the underlying container and so uses a deque) which points to the blocks for the deque.

-* DequeBlock - the inner structure used for a deque (or for an std::queue that is based on one), which holds one or more entries on the deque
+References from the %DequeMap that are in the part that is not currently considered live are considered to be [tainted](#tainted-references).
+This is important because these structures are initialized lazily and often contain stale values at both the start and the end.

+If the corresponding std::deque is in an allocation, the reference from the allocation containing the std::deque to the %DequeMap is considered to be favored.

+##### %DequeBlock
+An allocation matches the %DequeBlock pattern if it appears to hold a block for an std::deque (which may hold 0 or more entries for the deque).

+Any reference that is present only in the non-live part of a %DequeBlock is considered to be [tainted](#tainted-references).

+Any reference from the live part of a %DequeMap to a %DequeBlock is [favored](#favored-references).

 #### Patterns Related to OpenSSL
-* SSL - SSL type
-* SSL_CTX - SSL_CTX type
+##### %SSL
+An allocation matches the %SSL pattern if it is considered to hold an SSL structure.

+At least for now, any untainted reference to the start of an %SSL allocation is [favored](#favored-references).

+##### %SSL_CTX
+An allocation matches the %SSL_CTX pattern if it is considered to hold an SSL_CTX structure.

+Any untainted reference is to the start of an %SSL_CTX allocation is [favored](#favored-references).

 #### Patterns Related to Python

+##### %PyDictKeysObject
-* PyDictKeysObject -PyDictKeysObject associated with python (works for python 3.5 but for python 2.6 or 2.7 it actually refers to just the triples associated with a dict)
+A %PyDictKeysObject is used to store an allocation of type PyDictKeys object (for python 3.5 and later) but for earlier python releases it just holds the triples associated with a dict object.

+##### %PyDictValuesArray
-* PyDictValuesArray - buffer used for values for a split python dict but these will appear only in cores using python 3.5 or later
+A %PyDictValuesArray holds the buffer used for the values for a split python dict.
+This is applicable only to cores using python 3.5 or later.

+##### %PythonArenaStructArray
-* PythonArenaStructArray - a singleton array of information about all the python arenas
+A %PythonArenaStructArray holds the singleton array of information about all the python arenas.

+##### %PythonMallocedArena
-* PythonMallocedArena - an allocation made by malloc that contains an arena that in turn contains smaller python objects
+A %PythonMallocedArena holds an allocation made by malloc that contains an arena that in turn contains smaller python objects.

-* SimplePythonObject - a python object that does not reference other python objects (e.g. str, int ...)
-* ContainerPythonObject - a python object that references other python objects (e.g. tuple, list, dict ...)
+##### %SimplePythonObject
+A %SimplePythonObject holds a python object that cannot participate in reference cyles, such as an instance of the python *str*, *int*, *float* or *bytes* type.

+Any reference to the start of a %SimplePythonObject is [favored](#favored-references).

+##### %ContainerPythonObject
+A %ContainerPythonObject holds a python object that can participate in references cycles and is therefor subject to garbage collection to resolve such cycles.

+Any reference to just after the garbage collection header in a %ContainerPythonObject is [favored](#favored-references).

 Anywhere one can provide a pattern name preceded by '%', one can use **?** to narrow the scope to unsigned allocations that do not match any pattern.